chibisnorlax/acnhbeginners/walkthrough/day 1.md

 ## Arriving at your island!
 After you have setup most the steps above with Timmy and Tommy you are now sent on the plane to your island!
 See below for the next steps:

+## Meet the new NPC's!
+- Tom Nook
+- 2 villagers (see below for more information )

 ### Meeting the first residents!

-- You will meet your first residents on the island.
+- You will meet your first residents (villagers) on the island.
 These can be different for everyone!
 One of them will be a "jock" villager.
 Another will be a "sisterly/uchi" villager.
 *add a list of jocks and sisterly/uchi villagers*

 ### Set up your tent!